GajendraShegunashi/FlutterApp/README.md

+# NOTE:
-# "The code for both the Login page and the Home page can be found in the 'Lib' folder.
+- The code for both the Login page and the Home page can be found in the 'Lib' folder.
-# Additionally, I have attached an application demo video and screenshots below."
+- Additionally, I have attached an application demo video and screenshots below.

 # b1_gajendra